 Proper eye care — including eyesight testing for DSE users and glasses for those who need them — helps to prevent unnecessary eyestrain.
 It means less discomfort for employees, better morale, higher productivity and a healthier workplace environment.

-The UK rules for VDU usage are set out in the Health and Safety (Display Screen Equipment Regulations 1992 (revised 2002).
+The UK workplace rules for display screen equipment are set out in the Health and Safety (Display Screen Equipment Regulations 1992 (revised 2002).

 Broadly, these regulations require employers to:

 Under these rules, an employer must provide and pay for an eyesight test for a DSE user if they ask for one.
-A ‘user’ is someone who normally uses DSE for continuous or near-continuous spells for up to an hour at a time on a more or less daily basis (i.e. the vast majority of office workers).
+A ‘user’ is someone who normally uses DSE for continuous or near-continuous spells for up to an hour at a time on a daily basis (i.e. the vast majority of office workers or people who work from home).

 If the test shows that the employee needs glasses solely because of DSE usage, the employer must pay for those glasses.

 It’s up to employers how they provide the tests.
 They could let users arrange the tests and reimburse them later.
 However, for consistency, ease of admin and cost-effectiveness, it’s usually far easier to deal with all tests from a single, reputable source.
-This is one of the main reasons why the Specsavers Corporate VDU package proves so popular with employers and employees alike.
+This is one of the main reasons why the Specsavers Corporate Eyecare vouchers are so successful with employers and employees alike.

-Download our brochure to learn more about Display Screen Equipment and Visual Display Unit regulations in the UK.
+Businesses can download our brochure to learn more about Display Screen regulations in the UK.

 Under the Display Screen Equipment Regulations, UK employers must provide DSE users with an eye test if they ask for one.
 If it is established that the employee needs glasses because of the DSE usage, you must pay for the glasses.